dmcp718/lucidlink-ansible-deploy/README.md

 ## Requirements

 - Ansible 2.9+
-- Target servers running Linux
+- Target servers running Ubuntu 20.04 LTS or later
 - SSH access to target servers
 - LucidLink account and credentials

 ## License

-This project is proprietary and confidential.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.